hasanhaja/ml-assignment/README.md

 # Maintenance

-This project is not planned to be maintained past the date of submission, 30 Mar 2020.
+This project is not planned to be maintained past the date of submission, 03 Apr 2020.